Knowing how to introduce yourself, find your way around, and ask basic questions in a new language is crucial for integrating any culture.

 - “It is disgusting.”
 This is the most polite way you can say that something is, well, gross.

 - “It is disgusting.”
-Now, this one is important to know because it is a very common expression used.
-That said, it is on the vulgar side, and unlike degoutant, is considered to be very impolite.
+This French phrase is important to know because it is a very commonly used expression.
+That said, it is on the vulgar side, and unlike «dégoutant», the French word «dégueulasse» is considered to be very impolite.
 Use with caution.

 “Je trouve ça ignoble."

 - “I find this shameful.”
-‘Ignoble’ could also be translated to dishonorable, despicable, or worthless.
-‘Ignoble’ has a very moral character to it.
+The French word «ignoble» could also be translated to dishonorable, despicable, or worthless.
+The word «ignoble» has a very moral character to it.
+This French phrase is useful for expressing a very negative opinion about the morality of something or some action.

 “Je trouve cette situation malaisante.”